 This course will develop students' understanding of the various methods used in communication and counselling within the field of nutrition and dietetics.
-Current nutrition communication and counselling theories and techniques including motivational interviewing, person centred counselling and behaviour change strategies, in addition to development of age-appropriate communication modalities will be explored in this course.
+Current nutrition communication and counselling theories and techniques including motivational interviewing, person centred counselling and behaviour change strategies, in addition development of age-appropriate communication modalities will be explored in this course.
 Students will have the opportunity to apply their counselling and communication skills through hands on practice, stimulation exercises and case studies.

-COURSE CODE: HNDT3003 TITLE: Medical Nutrition Therapy 2 CREDITS: 3 SCHEDULE: YEAR 3, Semester 2
+COURSE CODE: HNDT3003 TITLE: Medical Nutrition Therapy 2